Pension Maximization Life Insurance – Make Sure You Read This

 In today’s marketplace, a 65-year-old can get a 20 or 25-year term policy, and a 67-year-old can get up to a 22-year term life insurance policy.

-The advantage of term life insurance for pension maximization is that it offers the least expensive pricing compared to universal or whole life.
+The Pros of term life insurance for pension maximization are that it offers the least expensive pricing compared to universal or whole life insurance.

-The disadvantage of term life insurance for pension maximization is that pricing will increase at the end of the 20 or 25-year term.
+The Cons of term life insurance for pension maximization is that pricing will increase at the end of the term period.

 And with some companies’ products, the death benefit decreases at the end of the term.